 If you would like to be a part of an Eye Openers International team visit, please contact us.

-*It is emphasised that responsibility for immunisations and disease prevention is that of the individual traveller.
+*It is emphasised that responsibility for immunisations and disease prevention is that of the individual traveler.

 One of the main ways you can be involved in supporting the work of Eye Openers India is through financial aid.
 Your donation CAN and WILL make a difference in the lives of many starting from as little as 50c.